friendsofstrandseq/mosaicatcher-pipeline/docs/Docker.md

 ## How to run

-Like in the pre-populated image (see [here](Docker-example.md)), this image contains the reference genome *hg38*, snakemake, and all required software.
+To add your own data, just mount the respective volumes into the `/pipeline` directory of the Docker container.

-To add your own data, just mount the respective volumes into the Docker container.
-Here is an example (where you need to replace the `/path/to` part.
+Here is an example (you need to replace the `/path/to` part):

 ```
 sudo docker run -ti \